 One of my clients ran into a problem when they were trying to upgrade from Windows 7 Home Premium to Professional using the Windows Anytime Upgrade tool.
 Instead of it working like normal, they ended up getting the following message:

 Windows Anytime Upgrade was not successful

 The only sorry solution it gives you is to try the upgrade again, which doesn’t work.
-Clicking on the go online to resolve this issue doesn’t seem to take you anywhere helpful either.
+Clicking on the Go online to resolve this issue link doesn’t seem to take you anywhere helpful either.
 After doing some research, I figured out what the problem was and was finally able to get the client’s PC upgraded.
 Basically, it stemmed from the fact that Windows Update had downloaded Service Pack 1 onto the computer, but it was not installed by the client.
 Because of that, Windows Anytime Upgrade thinks that this is some sort of partial installation and blocks the upgrade.

 In this article, I’ll walk you through the possible solutions.
 If you are still having trouble or get this error, post a comment here and I’ll try to help.

 You may be able to spare yourself from having to anything by downloading and running the Microsoft Fixit solution for this particular problem.
 You can download it here directly from Microsoft: